 Who was Al Biruni?
-And why did Alberuni come to India with Mahmud of Ghazni?
-This article explores some of the fascinating facts about who was Alberuni; from his thorough observations of Indian sciences and culture made by him to the motivations that drove him to settle on the Indian mainland.
+And why did he come to India with Mahmud of Ghazni?
+This article explores some of the fascinating facts about Al Biruni and his contributions; from his thorough observations of Indian sciences and culture made by him to the motivations that drove him to settle on the Indian mainland.

-Here are three key facts about Al Biruni’s works and his life in the Indian subcontinent.
-They will help you understand the fascinating life of this Arab traveler and answer the question of who was Al Biruni?
+You will get to learn some key facts about Al Biruni’s works and his life in the Indian subcontinent.
+They will help you understand the fascinating life of this Arab traveler and his geniuses.

-In this article, we will also discuss why Alberuni visited India, what he did, and how well-learned he was.
-This post will be beneficial for all the candidates who are preparing for the UPSC CSE exam.
+In this article, we will also discuss why Al Biruni (also called Alberuni) visited India, what he did, and how well-learned he was.
+This post will be beneficial for all the candidates who are preparing for the UPSC exam as it is a vital part of the History syllabus.

-Abu Al-Rayhan Muhammad also known as Al Biruni, was a famous 11th-century Muslim scholar, polymath, and prolific author.
+Recognized as Al Biruni, his full name was Abu Al-Rayhan Muhammad.
+He was a famous Muslim scholar, polymath, and prolific author in the 11th Century.
 He is recognized as the first anthropologist and the father of Indology.
 His life contributed greatly to the fields of mathematical methods, astronomy, cultural history topics, and earth sciences.

 He spent his life’s major part in Ghazni, the Ghaznavids’ capital in central-eastern Afghanistan, and visited India in 1017.